jgam/korin_i/_posts/2019-04-01-javascript6.markdown

 3. Current Index(idx)
 4. Source Array (src)

 Note that other factors are default values (0 or start) when aren't passed in.
-Need to factor in